 Students may avail of our homework facility whereby students are welcome to attempt answers to past examination questions.
 These questions are corrected and returned with feedback by a course tutor via email.
 It is strongly suggested that students enroll from the start of each subject to maximize the number of homework submissions possible.

 Provisional Timetable winter 2021 Delivery.
-Classes commence October 26, 2021 and run for 15 weeks.
+Classes commence on the week of October 26, 2021 and run for 15 weeks.
 Our classes run Monday to Thursday.

 - Matthew Holmes has been a practising barrister since 2011.
 He is a member of the Bar of Ireland, the Bar of Northern Ireland and the Bar of England & Wales.